Wivik/linux-explained/book/01-02-chapter-2.md

 ### The text console shell {#chapter-2-the-text-console-shell}

 Usually, a server-oriented Linux distribution will not have a graphical user interface, only a command-line shell.
 This interface uses a scripting language composed of commands with arguments in order to perform tasks.
-There are several different shells : the Bourne Shell (sh, one of the most historic one), the Bourne-Again Shell or bash (one of the most common, part of the GNU Project), the Z shell or [zsh](/posts/zsh/) (a modern bash-compatible shell), etc. The command line interface can be used to manipulate files and folders, perform administrative tasks like creating and updating users, launching programs, managing the system, etc.
+There are several different shells : the Bourne Shell (sh, one of the most historic one), the Bourne-Again Shell or bash (one of the most common, part of the GNU Project), the Z shell or zsh[^zsh] (a modern bash-compatible shell), etc. The command line interface can be used to manipulate files and folders, perform administrative tasks like creating and updating users, launching programs, managing the system, etc.

 As the shell is a complete scripting language able to use conditions, return codes, functions, and various other features.
 It can be used to develop several automated procedures usually called "shell scripts", some can be very advanced.
 The interest to use this scripting language is, of course, to automatize various tasks on the system.
 In a shell script can do a lot of awesome and complexe things, but writing too complex shell programs is not what I would recommend.
 I would recommend to rely on a language like Python if you want to create complexe tasks.